 Selected projects below; * / † denote equal contribution / corresponding author.
 See Full publication list .

-This work can isolate a specific attribute from any image and merge those selected attributes from multiple images into a coherent generation.
+Omni-Attribute can isolate a specific attribute, whether it is an abstract concept or not, from any image and merge those selected attributes from multiple images into a coherent generation.

 We prevent shortcuts in adapter training by explicitly providing the shortcuts during training, forcing the model to learn more robust representations.